dapgo/my_espruino_smartwatch_things/widclkbttm/README.md

 # Digital clock widget (bottom widget area)
-This very basic widget allow to test using widget areas.
+This very basic widget clock shows time inside apps that respect the bottom widget area, also allows to test this unfrequently used area.

+Compatible with BangleJS1,BangleJS2,and EMSCRIPTENx emulators

-forkeed from
+forked from
 https://github.com/espruino/BangleApps/tree/master/apps/widclk

 ## Photo